sosy-lab/cpachecker/ReadMe.txt

 Troubleshooting:
 - Imports starting with org.eclipse are not recognized.
-  Solution: Do not insert the respective .jar files manually,
+  Solution: Double-check PDE is installed (see step 2).
-			but instead double-check PDE is installed (see step 2).
+  			This renders manually inserting the respective .jar files unnecessary.

 Sources of binaries provided with the distribution/SVN: